iop-alliance/okh-validator/README.md

 # OKH Validator

-This is a manifest validator for the [Internet of Production Alliance's Open Know-How manifests](https://standards.internetofproduction.org/)
+This is a manifest validator for the [Internet of Production Alliance's Open Know-How manifests](https://standards.internetofproduction.org/).

+## Web-based validator

+The web-based validator can be accessed at [okh-v1-validator.fly.dev](https://okh-v1-validator.fly.dev)

+## API

+The endpoint for the REST API is https://okh-v1-validator.fly.dev/validate?manifest=[manifest_url], where [manifest_url] is the url of a manifest that is published online.

+The API specifications are available at: https://app.swaggerhub.com/apis/iopa/okh-v1-validator/1.0.0

+## Installation

-It uses the Elixir Phoenix framework.
+This project uses the [Elixir Phoenix framework](https://www.phoenixframework.org/).

 To run locally: